alanvww/alanvww/README.md

 # Hey there!
 I'm Alan Ren 👋
-💻 I'm a Front-end Developer / Generative Artist.<br>💬 Would love to discuss React, TypeScript, Next.js and so much more. <br>📫 Reach me at alan.j.ren@pm.me<br>⚡ Fun fact: I'm left-handed :D<br>
+💻 I'm a Front-end Developer / Generative Artist.<br>💬 Would love to discuss React, TypeScript, Next.js and so much more. <br>📫 Reach me at hello@me.alan.ooo<br>⚡ Fun fact: I'm left-handed :D<br>

 ## 🌐 Socials: